enthought/traits/docs/source/traits_user_manual/defining.rst

 Either
 ::::::
-Another predefined trait that merit special explanation is Either.
+Another predefined trait that merits special explanation is Either.
 The Either trait is intended for attributes that may take a value of more than a single trait type, including None.
-The default value of Either is None.
+The default value of Either is None, even if None is not one of the types the user explicitly defines in the constructor, but a different default value can be provided using the ``default`` argument.

 .. index::
    pair: Either trait; examples